Board Nomination

 • Protect the public: CPA Alberta will protect the public through the appropriate level of regulatory oversight.

-• Ensure a sustainable professional accounting ecosystem in Alberta: Through education, outreach, and branding, CPA Alberta will learn, adapt to, and influence relevant societal issues that affect Alberta citizens’ and organizations’ economic well-being.
+• Strengthen our ecosystem: Through education, outreach, and branding, CPA Alberta will learn, adapt to, and influence relevant societal issues that affect the profession and Alberta CPAs.

 • Fulfill market needs: CPA Alberta will meet the existing and emerging needs of the province for CPAs through the recruitment of new CPAs and the retention and ongoing development of existing CPAs.

-• Empower a responsible, accountable, and resilient organization: CPA Alberta will be responsible stewards of its resources, demonstrate fiscal accountability and resilience in its operations and embody workplace culture that embraces diversity, equity, and inclusion.
+• Empower our organization: CPA Alberta will be a responsible steward of its resources, demonstrate fiscal accountability and resilience in its operations, and embody a workplace culture that reflects our values of being collaborative, innovative, impactful, ethical, and acting with integrity.

 Read More: CPA Alberta Strategic Priorities